dataiku/dss-visual-edit/docs/data-table-features.md

 ## Rich editing experience

-* **Automatic input validation**: Formatting and editing adapts to the detected data types:
+* **Automatic input validation**: Formatting and editing adapt to the detected data types:
   * Numerical cells don’t allow characters
   * Boolean cells are edited via a checkbox
   * Date cells are edited via a date picker